 - Student Activity Fee: All students are charged a Student Activity Fee for the Fall and Spring semesters.
 The revenue from the Student Activity Fee is managed by the Seminarian Community Council.
-This fee is non-refundable should the student leave studies for any reason. - Technology Fee: All students are charged a Technology Fee for the Fall and Spring semesters that is used solely for services that Lancaster Seminary provides for students, including student computing and technology equipment, software, networks, site assistance and troubleshooting, and the support staff necessary for these functions to operate effectively.
-The fee may be pro-rated should the student leave studies for any reason. - Course Evaluation Override Fee: Students are required to complete Course Evaluations each term for their enrolled courses; failure to do so may result in a course evaluation override.
-There will be a course evaluation override fee charge for each course evaluation override where an evaluation is not completed. - Graduation Fee: A graduation fee is charged to all students in the last semester of study whether or not the prospective graduate participates in the commencement ceremony.
-This fee underwrites, but does not cover all expenses incurred by the Seminary for commencement and the graduation process. - Course fees may be charged for certain courses as announced and/or when Course Packets are required. - Cross-Cultural Seminar Fee: The cost of the Cross-Cultural seminar is included in the cost of the flat fee for MDiv students - Overdue Balance Fee: An Overdue Balance Fee will be assessed at a rate of 2% on balances outstanding 30 days or more.
-This fee will be assessed monthly until the Seminary account has been paid in full. - Master of Arts (Religion) Fee: The Capstone Project Fee is charged upon registration for MA300. - Master of Arts (Ministry and Leadership) Fee: Fee is charged upon registration for the Capstone Thesis/Project.
+This fee is non-refundable. - Technology Fee: All students are charged a Technology Fee for the Fall and Spring semesters that is used solely for services that Lancaster Seminary provides for students, including student computing and technology equipment, software, networks, site assistance and troubleshooting, and the support staff necessary for these functions to operate effectively.
+This fee is non-refundable. - Graduation Fee: A graduation fee is charged to all students in the last semester of study whether the prospective graduate participates in the commencement ceremony.
+This fee underwrites but does not cover all expenses incurred by the Seminary for commencement and the graduation process. - Late Fee: A Late Fee will be assessed at a rate of \$100.00 on balances not resolved in full by the posted payment due date on the student's e-bill. - Project Supervisor Fee: Students enrolled in the Master of Arts (Ministry & Leadership) and the Master of Arts in Religion programs are charged a Major Project Supervisor Fee once the student is registered for their Capstone course. - Doctor of Ministry Fees: In addition to tuition, Doctor of Ministry students are charged the Technology Fee one time each semester.
+A Major Project Consultation Fee and/or Major Project Advisor Fee may also be charged when appropriate.
+See also Doctor of Ministry Program, Section 16. - Course fees may be charged for certain courses as announced and/or when Course Packets are required.